Vladimir-csp/uwsm/README.md

 By default `wayland-session` launces WM service in `app.slice` and all processes spawned by WM will be a part of `wayland-wm@${wm}.service` unit.
 This works, but is not an optimal solution.

-Systemd documentation recommends running compositors in `session.slice` and launch apps as scoped units in `app.slice`.
+Systemd documentation recommends running compositors in `session.slice` and launch apps as scopes in `app.slice`.

 `wayland-session` provides convenient way of handling this.
 It generates special nested slices that will also receive stop action ordered before `wayland-wm@${wm}.service` shutdown:

 - `app-graphical.slice`